NamDinhRobotics/Bullet_Car_Robots/README.md

-# Ackermann Steering & Pure Pursuit Simulation
+# Ackermann Steering & Pure Pursuit Using Bullet Simulator

 This project simulates an Ackermann steering model combined with a Pure Pursuit path-following algorithm using PyBullet.
 ![image](eight_track.png)